pzivich/ComputationalEpi/README.md

 ## Overview

-- L1: Computing the proportion
+* L1: Computing the proportion
+* L2: Computing the variance